lgruenewald/martini_daemon/docs/architecture.md

 TODO: break overlapping fragment types when the LJ type or charge is changed) -->

 Then, the modification algorithm will update the types, charge, mass of all atoms according to the product [moleculetype].
-Information, such as name is not updated, but is rather pattern matched, and there is an error raised if there is a name mismatch.
 If the type is * in the [moleculetype], the type is not updated.
-An atom name of * can be also used, if the name pattern matching is not needed (a * is just a pattern that matches everything).

 The product particles are 1-1 mapped to the reacting fragments particles, in the same order (use a [frag] to reorder if needed).
 When a product is